dovstone/KeyValDB/README.md

 # KeyValDB
-A MySQL NoSql Key-Value database
+A NoSql Key-Value query builder based on MySQL database